Providing support and resources to encourage a healthy, satisfying training experience.

 Graduate medical training is rewarding and exciting, but can expose trainees to stress and can pose a challenge for balance in one's life.
 McGaw prioritizes the health and wellness of our residents and fellows.
 To ensure that wellness is a priority throughout the program, all our housestaff conduct a self-assessment every six months to discuss with their program directors.Download Self-Assessment

-Ashley Bassett, MD, is McGaw's Housestaff Wellness Program liaison and a member of Northwestern University Feinberg School of Medicine's Department of Psychiatry and Behavioral Sciences.
-Our Wellness Program is available to McGaw residents and fellows for any wellness or mental health concerns at no cost.
-The Program will triage issues and refer trainees for counseling or medical treatment as needed.
+McGaw’s Wellness program is available to McGaw residents and fellows for any wellness or mental health concerns at no cost.
+The Program is offered to triage issues and refer trainees for counseling or medical treatment as needed.

 Any trainee contact with the Program will remain confidential and will not be communicated with the program, faculty, or institution, except in cases of imminent harm.